ese3500/final-project-autonomous-tomato-plant/README.md

 ## Final Project Proposal

 ### 1. Abstract
-Our product is a product that makes taking care of plants easier.
+Our product makes taking care of plants easier.
+It includes a platform for the plant to rest on.
+The platform has wheels to give the plant mobility and has other features listed below.
 All of the final features are still in progress, but these are just a couple that we've decided to incorporate into the project.

 1) The platform will constantly rotate in-place so that the sun is hitting all sides of the plant.
 This is a feature that the user can turn on or off.
 2) The platform will have wheels attached to the bottom of it and the movement of these wheels are dictated by a light sensor.
 When the light sensor senses too much light, the plant will roll away from the window and vice versa.